pennmush/pennmush/game/CONNLOG.md

          GROUP BY addrid)
     SELECT name, ipaddr, max(c) AS count FROM addrcounts GROUP BY name ORDER BY name COLLATE NOCASE;

+To show all information about connections made in the last 24 hours:

+    SELECT * from connlog WHERE conn >= strftime('%s', 'now', '-1 day');

+To count the number of times a particular player has connected:

+    SELECT count(*) FROM connections WHERE dbref='1234';

+To show connections that never logged in:

+    SELECT * from connlog WHERE dbref IS NULL;

 Caveats
 -------